Dry-Clox (Canada)This page contains information on Dry-Clox for veterinary use.

 Treatment of the dry cow with Dry-Clox is indicated in any cow known to harbour any of these organisms in the udder at drying off, or which has had repeated attacks of mastitis during the previous lactation, or is affected with mastitis at drying off, if caused by susceptible organisms.

 Dry-Clox (cloxacillin benzathine) is for use in dry cows only.
 Infuse the contents of one syringe (10 mL) into each quarter immediately following the last milking or early in the dry period.
 Use no later than 30 days prior to calving.

 Completely milk out all four quarters.
 The udder and teats should be thoroughly washed with warm water containing a suitable dairy antiseptic and dried, preferably using individual paper towels.
 Carefully scrub the teat end and orifice with 70% alcohol, using a separate swab for each teat.
 Allow to dry.

 For partial insertion: Twist off upper portion of the protective cap to expose 3-4 mm of the syringe tip.

 For full insertion: Remove protective cap to expose the full length of the syringe tip.

 Insert syringe tip into the teat canal and expel the entire contents of syringe into the quarter.
 Withdraw the syringe and gently massage the quarter to distribute the medication.

-Do not infuse contents of the mastitis syringe into the teat canal if the Opti-Sert Protective Cap is broken or damaged.
+Do not infuse contents of the mastitis syringe into the teat canal if the protective cap is broken or damaged.